codelearncreate/toolkit/src/collections/guides/supporting-autonomy.md

 category: doing
 description: In a collaborative setting, due to each child's unique needs, direct participation may present challenges.
+metaImage: /assets/uploads/screenshot-2024-03-26-at-9.29.58-am.png
+metaImageAlt: "Caregiver is helping a student to hold a brush and move it on a screen. "
 overviewSection: In collaborative workshops with children with disabilities, facilitators face challenges arising from unique needs, like difficulty holding a pen or verbalizing thoughts.
 Caregivers, though well-intentioned,